Last Updated on

 Craig is a 29 year-old, sun-loving, rum-drinking Floridian and Phuketan, and the face behind Vagabond Disposition.
 He has called the Land of Smiles his home for about 5 years on and off, coming and going between vagabonding journeys throughout East and Southeast Asia, as well as Western Mexico and Europe.
 He enjoys a competitive game of disc golf when he can find a course, as well as a laid-back match of Bocce with spirits in hand.
 Craig wouldn’t go anywhere without his beloved ukulele and will jump on a drum set any chance he gets.
 His odd sense of humor is fortunately often appreciated by his peers, as well as his students.

 I religiously use my Chase Sapphire Preferred Card when traveling and I 100% endorse it for those who want to get into the frequent-flier-miles-game.
-You can get 50,000 miles after using the card for 3 months and spending $4000 on it and the card is free for the 1st year.
+You can get 60,000 miles after using the card for 3 months and spending $4000 on it.
 That’s enough miles for 1-2 round trip tickets in the US or a 1 way international ticket.
 I recently used only 40,000 miles to fly 1 way from Orlando – Frankfurt – Bangkok – Phuket, and only paid airport fees!
-There’s also no foreign transaction fees whatsoever so you can use it anywhere abroad.
+There’s also no foreign transaction fees whatsoever so you can use it anywhere abroad. ($95 fee per year, though that can be paid using 9,500 points!).
 Check out more about the card here.

 On Pinterest?
 Check me out below!
 I’d greatly appreciate a re-pin 🙂